wp-plugins/mail-subscribe-list/readme.txt

 = Extra Options - How to Use (Short Code Method) =

-Here is an example of all default values in use as a shortcode.
+Short codes can be used simply putting the code into your wordpress page, here is an example of the shortcode in use.

 <code>[smlsubform prepend="" showname=true nametxt="Name:" nameholder="Name..." emailtxt="Email:" emailholder="Email Address..." submittxt="Submit" jsthanks=false thankyou="Thank you for subscribing to our mailing list"]</code>

 = Extra Options - How to Use (PHP Method) =

-Here is an example of all the default values in use as php code for your template.
+The PHP method can be used by putting the following PHP code into your WordPress theme, here is an example of php code for your template.

 <code>$args = array(
 'prepend' => '',